avanzosc/project-addons/project_utilities/README.rst

 * Analytic account and code visible on projects
 * Smartbutton to access analytic account
+* Chatter messages visible, configurable in settings
-* Task period visible in list view
+* Task period visible in list view, configurable in settings
 * Disable HTML description, configurable in settings
 * New assistant in tasks, to add or subtract days to starting and ending dates of the task.